 11 October has been a key global moment to celebrate the power of girls and highlight the barriers they face since the United Nations adopted it as International Day of the Girl in December 2011.

-Firstly, we worked with girls themselves, who truly believed that an international day could be a launch pad for global action on girls’ rights.
-They were crucial in the global movement to establish the Day of the Girl.
+We worked with girls who believed that an international day could be a launch pad for global action on girls’ rights.
 Through their stories, ideas and views it was clear that an international day for girls would bring global focus to their lack of representation in the global development agenda.